ereynolds123/100DaysCode/README.md

 Day 5: 12/21/2021
 Progress: To do app is creating list elements and deleting elements on the To Do app.
 There is a bug that the second task is duplicating the task.
 Emotions/Feelings: Today felt pretty good.
 I didn't really get to into the bug.
 Seems similar to the bug I was seeing yesterday.
 Not sure how to fix it.

+Day 6: 12/22/2021
+Progress: Created an income/tax/deductions calculator.
+Emotions: Today was really exciting.
+I am starting to look forward to my time coding.
+Like today I built something useful.
+I can accurately estimate how much I will have for every pay check (which will change a fair bit because I don't get paid for vacation.)